Visit Cardiff: 8 Things to See, Do and Visit in Cardiff

 The city has long been of historical significance, as evidence by the spectacular Cardiff Castle, which is widely regarded as one of the best preserved and most attractive of the many dozens of the castles still to be found in Wales.

-Built on foundations that date back to 50 AD, exploring Cardiff Castle is one of the best things to do in Cardiff if you love a bit of history.
+Built on foundations that date back to 50 AD, exploring Cardiff Castle is one of the best places to visit in Cardiff if you love a bit of history.
 Reconstructed in the 1800s, the castle is now an immaculate, almost fantasy-like structure that is perched right in the centre of the city.
 Not only is it a fantastic historic attraction, but it’s also the venue for a host of events, including festivals, Christmas grottos and concerts throughout the year.

 The castle itself is fun to explore.
 One of the most notable features that make it such an attractive place to visit are the State Apartments.
 Each room is chock-full of marvellous displays and useful information relating to the people that once lived and worked there, as well as key events in the castle’s history.
 The picturesque chapel is also another feature you won’t want to miss, along with the banqueting hall that is famous from its rich artworks and murals.